Kim Kardashian Looks Like A Sexy Bookworm In Tiny Shorts While Heading To Law Classes

 Earlier this year, Kim denied that it was her money and privilege that allowed her to study under other attorneys in order to take the bar exam and become a lawyer without an official law degree.

-Kardashian took to Instagram to reveal to her over 149 million followers that has had to make some very serious sacrifices in order to study to be able to take the bar exam in the years to come.
+Kardashian took to Instagram to reveal to her more than 149 million followers that has had to make very serious sacrifices in order to study to be able to take the bar exam in the years to come.

 “For the next 4 years, a minimum of 18 hours a week is required, I will take written and multiple choice tests monthly.
 As my first year is almost coming to an end I am preparing for the baby bar, a mini version of the bar, which is required when studying law this way.
 I’ve seen some comments from people who are saying it’s my privilege or my money that got me here, but that’s not the case.
 My weekends are spent away from my kids while I read and study.
 I work all day, put my kids to bed and spend my nights studying,” Kardashian wrote in the caption of a photo that showed her studying with her mentors.

-Fans who want to see more of Kim Kardashian’s life as she works, raises her children, and studies by following her on Instagram.
+Fans who want to see more of Kim Kardashian’s life as she works, raises her children, and studies can follow her on Instagram.